TonyYangHan/Grp6_BENG280A_Project_2/README.md

     - Initial scale up of Monte-Carlo diffusion to 2D.
 The simulation space has anisotropy that particles diffuses faster along x-axis but slower along y-axis
     - Same gradient design is applied, despite at different angles (tunable parameter) to explore how apparent diffusivity and signal changes.
     - Offers the option to simulate restricted diffusion in a boxed x and y space.
 Compares signal to ST equation calculation.

+- `2D_dMRI_v2.py`
+	- Runs a 2D anisotropic diffusion simulation where diffusion along x is faster than along y, under a rotating PGSE gradient.
+The core diffusion idea is the same as previously.
+	- Computes the apparent/effective diffusivity as a function of gradient angle and compares Monte‑Carlo estimates with the Stejskal–Tanner prediction.
+	- Produces a two‑panel figure: a schematic of the anisotropic diffusion tensor and gradient direction, and a plot of effective diffusivity vs. gradient angle.

 ## How to Run